Thomas Yale (chancellor): Early life

 Thomas had two brothers, one named Roger, the other named John.
 Roger Lloyd Yale of Brynglas was Secretary to Cardinal Wolsey, along with Thomas Cromwell, and was married to Katherine, a daughter of William ap Griffith Vychan, Baron of Edeirnion and Lord of Kymmer-yn-Edeirnion.
 His patron, Cardinal Wolsey, was Henry VIII's chief minister, the owner of Hampton Court Palace, and England's most powerful man, next to the King, as Lord High Chancellor, and played a major role in the English Reformation.

-His other brother, John Wynn (Yale), the ancestor of the Yale family of America and Wales, was the father of Dr. David Yale of Erddig Park, Chancellor of Chester, who married Frances Lloyd, daughter of Admiralty Judge John Lloyd, a board member of the University of Oxford and cofounder with Queen Elizabeth I of the first protestant college at Oxford.
+His other brother, John Wynn (Yale), the ancestor of the House of Yale (Yale family) of America and Wales, was the father of Dr. David Yale of Erddig Park, Chancellor of Chester, who married Frances Lloyd, daughter of Admiralty Judge John Lloyd, a board member of the University of Oxford and cofounder with Queen Elizabeth I of the first Protestant college at Oxford.
+His wife Elizabeth was a granddaughter of Sir William Griffith of Penrhyn Castle, the Chamberlain of North Wales, and remarried to Sir Evan Lloyd.
+Griffith was a relative of Margaret Beaufort, mother of king Henry Tudor, and Charles Brandon, husband of queen Mary Tudor.
 David Yale became the great-grandfather of Governor Elihu Yale who gave his name to Yale University.

-His son, Thomas Yale Sr., was the father of the Yales who emigrated to America with the Eaton family, and was a cousin of Francis Willughby and Duchess Cassandra Willoughby of Wollaton Hall.
+His son, Thomas Yale Sr., was the father of the Yales who emigrated to America with the Eaton family, and was a cousin by marriage of Francis Willughby and Duchess Cassandra Willoughby of Wollaton Hall.
 Cassandra was related to Jane Austen, author of Pride and Prejudice.

 David Yale was also the uncle of Elizabeth Weston, daughter of Knight Simon Weston, whose family was well connected with the Earls of Essex, having participated in their Rebellion and Expedition against the Tudors and Habsburgs.
 She became the wife of Robert Ridgeway, 2nd Earl of Londonderry, and sister-in-law of Sir Francis Willoughby, son of Sir Percival Willoughby.
-The Yales were members of the House of Yale and bore Coats of arms.
-The House is, on the paternal side, a cadet branch of the Royal House of Mathrafal, through the Princes of Powys Fadog, and a cadet branch of the Fitzgerald Dynasty, through the Merioneth House of Corsygedol.
+The Yales were members of the House of Yale and bore coats of arms.
+The House is, on the maternal side, a cadet branch of the Royal House of Mathrafal, through the Princes of Powys Fadog, and a cadet branch on the paternal side of the Fitzgerald Dynasty, through the Merioneth House of Corsygedol.
 The Lord of Yale title historically belonged to this family.